stablekernel/aqueduct/source/docs/http/channel.md

 All of this initialization is done in `prepare()`.

 Some of the information needed to configure an application will come from a configuration file or environment variables.
-This information is available through the `configuration` property of an application channel.
+This information is available through the `options` property of an application channel.
 For more information on using a configuration file and environment variables to guide initialization, see [this guide](configure.md).

 ## Multi-threaded Aqueduct Applications